Skip to Main Content

 A Street Removed from the Plaza, a Kitchen in Its Own Register

 Pamplona's dining reputation travels on two rails: the raucous pintxos culture of the old quarter and a handful of serious table-service restaurants that operate in a register closer to San Sebastián than to the carnival atmosphere surrounding the Plaza del Castillo.
-Enekorri Restaurante occupies that second rail.
-Located on Calle de Tudela in the residential stretch south of the city centre, it sits roughly ten minutes on foot from the Plaza — close enough to draw visitors with purpose, far enough to filter out anyone simply wandering.
-The neighbourhood is quieter, the room composed, and the format — à la carte, seasonal, unhurried service windows at lunch and dinner , signals a particular kind of intent from the kitchen.
+Enekorri Restaurante is a Modern Spanish Basque restaurant in Pamplona, known for its seasonal Navarrese produce and a 4.6 Google rating.
+Located on Calle de Tudela in the residential stretch south of the city centre, it sits roughly ten minutes on foot from the Plaza, close enough to draw visitors with purpose, far enough to filter out anyone simply wandering.
+The neighbourhood is quieter, the room composed, and the format, à la carte, seasonal, unhurried service windows at lunch and dinner, signals a particular kind of intent from the kitchen.

 In that respect, Enekorri belongs to the same conversation as Rodero and Europa, both of which hold Michelin stars and anchor the upper end of Pamplona's contemporary dining scene.
 Enekorri operates without that badge but has built a measurable track record through Opinionated About Dining, which ranked it among the leading new European restaurants in 2023, then #466 in Europe in 2024, before settling at #598 in 2025.
-The directional movement in that ranking is a useful data point: the 2023 to 2024 climb suggests the kitchen found its rhythm quickly; the 2025 adjustment reflects increased competition across the continent rather than a loss of quality signal.
-A 4.6 Google rating across 432 reviews adds a ground-level consistency check that aligns with the OAD positioning.
+A 4.6 Google rating across 443 reviews adds a ground-level consistency check.

 The Wine Frame: Navarra, Rioja, and What the Glass Tells You